PrathamSahu/100Days0fCode/Day-27/Day-27.md

 ### Day 27 --> 100
-TWENTY-SEVEn days of Data Structures and Algorithms
+TWENTY-SEVEN days of Data Structures and Algorithms

 Do's